 Allie graduated from Providence College with a B.A. in English and a minor in Political Science in 2011 and studied abroad at Macquarie University in Sydney, Australia, during which time she developed an enthusiasm for international education.
 Upon return, she began working at the Providence College Center for International Studies as a Peer Advisor, promoting study abroad and advising students.
 Prior to returning to the CIS, Allie worked as a Travel Operations Coordinator at Education First and as a Study Abroad Coordinator at Northeastern University.
-Allie is responsible for advising students in the School of Business, as well as advising all students on short-term (summer and winter intersession) study abroad opportunities.
+Allie is responsible for advising students in the School of Business and School of Professional Studies, as well as advising all students on short-term study abroad opportunities.
 She is currently completing her M.A. in Intercultural Relations from Lesley University, and is excited to be back in Providence and working with PC students to explore the vast opportunities available in study abroad.

 Denise Miller - Administrative Coordinator

 Phone: (401) 865-2114

 Prior to coming to the Center for International Studies, Denise worked for six years in the Off-Campus Housing office.
 With daughters who studied abroad in Australia and Ireland, Denise experienced first-hand what the entire process entails for students, to say nothing of the parental anxiety such an experience often generates.
 As a result, Denise is well qualified to ease the fears or concerns of students going on study abroad and those of their parents.

 Rita Callahan '15 - CIEE in Paris, France & SITA in Madurai, India